Skip to main content

 Fourth Unregulated Contaminant Monitoring Rule (UCMR 4)

-The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years EPA issue a new list of no more than 30 unregulated contaminants to be monitoried by public water systems.
+The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years the EPA issue a new list of no more than 30 unregulated contaminants to be monitoried by public water systems.
 The fourth Unregulated Contaminant Rule (UCMR 4) was published in the Federal Register on December 20, 2016.
-UCMR 4 requires monitoring for 30 chemical contaminants, including cyanotoxins, between 2018 and 2020 using analytical methods developed by EPA and consensus organizations.
+UCMR 4 requires monitoring for 30 chemical contaminants, including cyanotoxins, between 2018 and 2020 using analytical methods developed by the EPA and consensus organizations.

 • Fourth Unregulated Contaminant Monitoring Rule